Wayne State University OneCardUniversities / Colleges

 This profile does not currently include a direct official source link.
 Use the measurable rules here as a baseline and confirm the latest authority instructions before submission.

-This route is marked standard with reviewed confidence.
+This profile is marked standard with reviewed confidence.
 That is useful context, but it is still not the same thing as official approval.

 • Strictness: standard